KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. `package.json` issue: No repository field.
 2. There are no keywords in 'package.json'.
 We would use them as tags on the module list page.
 3. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
-4. Typo: Found `<sup>2</sup>` in file `README.md`: Replace it with `²`.
-5. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+4. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-6. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
+5. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
 Please add one.
-7. Recommendation: Found `axios` in file `node_helper.js`: Replace it with built-in fetch.
+6. Recommendation: Found `axios` in file `node_helper.js`: Replace it with built-in fetch.
-8. Typo: Found `MagicMirror2` in file `package.json`: Replace it with `MagicMirror²`.
+7. Typo: Found `MagicMirror2` in file `package.json`: Replace it with `MagicMirror²`.
-9. Recommendation: Found `axios` in file `package.json`: Replace it with built-in fetch.
+8. Recommendation: Found `axios` in file `package.json`: Replace it with built-in fetch.
-10. Recommendation: No ESLint configuration was found.
+9. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-DockerVisualizer by aaron64](https://github.com/aaron64/MMM-DockerVisualizer)